 - Rejected – The Bots Admin rejects the publishing request.
 An email is sent to the developer with comments from the Bots Admin.

 - Suspended – The Bots Admin suspended use of a deployed bot in an enterprise.
 An email is sent to the developer with comments from the Bots Admin.
+While the end-users cannot access the suspended bots/tasks, developers can work with the In-development copy of the bot.

 Follow these steps to publish bot tasks: